zaber04/ip-address-manager/README.md

 1. One very amusing problem I faced is hitting an API endpoint of a service from POSTMAN works fine but fails when another microservice calls upon it.
 After following long trail of stack trace errors, it turns out in Lumen, you need to have a few more packages for inter communication.

 2. If a request is forwarded to another service, it's essential to capture the status code of the forwarded service and integrate properly with originating service.
 Otherwise, first service will always return 200.

+## Angular Challengers

+As a primarily backend developer, I don't always implement front end and hence I am a lot behind on current structure of angular.
+While working with this project, I noticed angular 17 is a lot different from the versions I have previously used (9-14).
+Looks like I need to spend 100 hours on angular practice.

+Due to time constraint, I developed front end in half a day (intentionally avoiding modular structure).